Details of Activities

 Initiatives in Japan

-On Saturday, June 3, 2017, in the "Oral Health Week" project (held organized by the Yamaga City Dental Association) held at Yamaga City, Kumamoto Prefecture, we held a beauty class for the healthy life of elderly people living in the area, in which 15 females participated.
+On Saturday, June 3, 2017, in the "Oral Health Week" project (organized by the Yamaga City Dental Association) held at Yamaga City, Kumamoto Prefecture, we organized a beauty class for the healthy life of local elderly people, in which 15 females participated.

 The participants answered a questionnaire after the class.
 One participant said that recently she didn't want to go outside wearing makeup, but the cosmetic therapy made her happy and she went to a shop, a little far from home, after a long interval.

 In addition, to train future cosmetic therapists, we held Cosmetic Therapy Lessons for people working in the medical/care industry and citizens.
 About 2,800 people received cosmetic therapy lessons last year.

 In June and July of 2017, we provided a "Cosmetic therapy lesson" as part of Tokai College of Dental Technology curriculum, in which over 20 students, future dental mechanics, participated.